 Dry Powder Fire Extinguishers are hugely effective with massive performance.
 They are rated for nearly every class of fire – Class A (wood, paper and textiles), Class B (flammable liquids, including 'running' ), Class C (flammable gases), and are non-conductive thus completely safe for direct use on live electrical equipment.
 They work by the powder releasing CO2 when it gets hot, thus starving the fire of oxygen.
 So why aren’t they the only extinguishers we need?
-Well they produce a huge cloud of powder dust when discharged, and whilst this isn’t toxic it does make breathing difficult and can restrict vision to the point of blocking emergency escape.
-As a result we do not recommend them for use indoors apart from in exceptional circumstances.
+Well, they produce a huge cloud of powder dust when discharged, and whilst this isn’t toxic it does make breathing difficult and can restrict vision to the point of blocking emergency escape.
+As a result, we do not recommend them for use indoors apart from in exceptional circumstances.

 Wet Chemical Fire Extinguishers

-Finally we come to the Wet Chemical Fire Extinguishers.
-Specifically designed to effectively extinguish cooking oil fires, they work differently to other extinguishers.
-Cooking oils burn at extremely high temperatures, and render most fire fighting methods ineffective.
+Finally, we come to the Wet Chemical Fire Extinguishers.
+Specifically designed to effectively extinguish cooking oil fires, they work differently from other extinguishers.
+Cooking oils burn at extremely high temperatures and render most fire fighting methods ineffective.
 In fact, putting water on a cooking oil fire is downright dangerous… Wet Chemical extinguishers actually react with the burning oil, and it turns literally to soap – a process called saponification.
 This forms a crust over the surface of the burning oil and prevents burning and re-ignition.
 The long lance applicator allows you to accurately direct the Wet Chemical directly onto the oil, and the fine spray resists splashing.
 However, although they also carry a Class A rating, Wet Chemical Fire Extinguishers are largely useless on other fires.